 The capital, Accra, is a vibrant but often misunderstood city, a heaving metropolis of food stalls and football shirts, music and markets, swish hotels and swirling street life.
 It has few big sights as such, but makes for an engaging introduction to the country as a whole.
 Further along the coast, there’s just as much to absorb in seaside settlements like Cape Coast, once a slave port but now a cultural destination in its own right.
 Its dark past is testament to the various European powers that at different times held sway in the region.

 Inland, meanwhile, Ghana sets out its eco-credentials with habitats ranging from savannah to dense rainforest and hiker-friendly mountains to relatively arid sub-Saharan plains.
 Many of the individual national parks and game reserves are rather small compared to some other African countries, but the network is extensive.

 In the far north, the plains of Mole National Park are still home to elephants, while in the south the forested Kakum National Park has a hugely popular treetop walkway, not to mention a range of animal and birdlife.

-Kumasi, the ancient capital of the Ashanti Kingdon, is surrounded by active 19th century fetish shrines (like the coastal castles, protected as a UNESCO World Heritage Site) and it remains the residence of the Asantehene (Ashanti King) who holds court at his palace every sixth Sunday – one of many colourful traditional festivals, full of pomp and pageantry, that can be can still be seen throughout the country.
-By contrast, the capital Accra is a forward-looking and modern coastal city, hosting one of the most vibrant restaurant and bar scenes in West Africa.
+The northern city of Kumasi, the ancient capital of the Ashanti Kingdom, is another major draw.
+It remains the home of the Asantehene (Ashanti King) who holds court at his palace every sixth Sunday – one of many colourful traditional festivals, full of pomp and pageantry, that can be can still be seen throughout the country.